The Big Five

-Prep’s largest leadership organizations, called the Big Four, are the Student Senate, Student Community Action Council (SCAC), the Athletic Council on Leadership (ACL), and the Flintridge Leadership Initiative (FLINT).
-All four work together to achieve common goals.
+Prep’s largest leadership organizations, called the Big Five, are Belonging, Respect, Inclusion, and Diversity Grounded in Equity (BRIDGE), Student Senate, Student Community Action Council (SCAC), the Athletic Council on Leadership (ACL), and the Flintridge Leadership Initiative (FLINT).
+All five work together to achieve common goals.

 Prep’s Student Senate has been in place since 1935, with a structure unique to the school and with a system that puts students in charge.
 You can see evidence of this at our weekly Morning Meetings.